theypsilon/Update_All_MiSTer/README.md

 ## Supporters+ shout-out!

-Antonio Villena, birdybro, Matt Hargett and Visa-Valtteri Pimiä
+Antonio Villena, birdybro, Matt Hargett, MiSTerFPGA.co.uk and Visa-Valtteri Pimiä

 Thank you so much for supporting this project on [Patreon](https://www.patreon.com/bePatron?u=37499475)!
 You'll show up here if you become a **Supporter+**!